410 North Leroux Street

 The Place with the Personal Touch

 The Inn at 410 Bed & Breakfast is an oasis of peace and serenity amidst our stressful world.
 The Inn's spacious parlor is a relaxing place to sip hot cider and curl up with a book in front of the fireplace.
 The gazebo and perennial gardens offer summer guests an intimate retreat for afternoon iced tea or morning breakfast.

-A scrumptious, healthy breakfast and afternoon tea with homemade cookies are just two of the ways our innkeepers accomplish the task of making The Inn at 410 the "Place with the Personal Touch."
+A scrumptious, healthy breakfast and afternoon cocktails and tea with homemade cookies are just two of the ways our innkeepers accomplish the task of making The Inn at 410 the "Place with the Personal Touch."